Serious Injury Lawyer in Massachusetts

-Serious injuries are those that substantially affect, impair or result in the loss of a body organ, member, or system; damage to your cognitive capacity; or that result in permanent and severe disfigurement.
-These are catastrophic injuries that alter your life forever, and significantly affect your family as well.
+Serious injuries are injuries that substantially affect, impair or result in the loss of a body organ, member, or system; damage to your cognitive capacity; or that result in permanent and severe disfigurement.
+These are catastrophic injuries that alter your life forever and significantly affect your family as well.

-A serious injury can result from any kind of accident, including motor vehicle, truck collisions, motorcycle crashes, pedestrian accidents, bicycle accidents, slip and falls, medical malpractice, and defective products or drugs.
+A serious injury can come in many forms.
+They can result from any kind of accident, including a motor vehicle, truck collisions, motorcycle crashes, pedestrian accidents, bicycle accidents, slip and falls, medical malpractice, and defective products or drugs.
 Serious injuries include:

 Traumatic brain injury